Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 .. _SOLWEIGManual:

-The SOLWEIG Manual
+SOLWEIG Manual
 -------------------

 The current version of SOLWEIG is v2016a (released 9 September 2016).

 NEW in this version: see `Version History`_.

-The manual for SOLWEIG can be
-accessed `here <:File:SOLWEIG_V2016a_Manual.pdf>`__ and should be referenced as follows:
+The manual for SOLWEIG should be referenced as follows:

-  **F Lindberg, CSB Grimmond 2016 SOLWEIG_v2016a Department of Earth Sciences, University of Gothenburg, Sweden, University of Reading, UK.**
+*F Lindberg, CSB Grimmond 2016.
+SOLWEIG_v2016a Department of Earth Sciences, University of Gothenburg, Sweden, University of Reading, UK.*

 Introduction
 ~~~~~~~~~~~~